 Christ was crucified, died, buried, remained under the power of death and rose from the dead on the third day.
 After the Sabbath, the Mary’s and Salome went to the tomb where Jesus was buried.
 They found the tomb stone rolled away from the opening.
 “And when the Sabbath was over, Mary Magdalene, and Mary...
 Read more »

-When Christ ascended to heaven and sat at the Right Hand of God, He began His judgment.
 Christ judges not only those who die at their death; but, He judges the living during their lifetime.
 His judgment happens in heaven at the “Throne of God.”
-Most of the confessions state that Christ will judge the...
+Most confessions state that Christ will judge the dead in the future; however, the Bible shows clearly that judgment was, is, and will continue into the future....
 Read more »

 Get a copy of my book!